WilliamScarbro/GUAC/README.md

 # guac

 Guac is a system for grading assignments.
-G uac provides several modules which can be easily configured using YAML files.
+Guac provides several modules which can be easily configured using YAML files.
 This method is made possible by the [Avocado](https://github.com/avocado-framework/avocado) test framework.
 In addition, guac provides several tools to aid grading such as manually editing task scores, and exporting class results.

 ## Installation
 **Prerequisites**